Employee performance goals; Choosing the right training evaluation model

 Since the four-step Kirkpatrick/Katzell model of learning evaluation was first introduced some sixty years ago there have been numerous revisions and new versions, each of which takes it in a slightly different direction.
 So which is the best model for evaluating against employee performance goals?

 The four-step model known in popular shorthand simply as ‘Kirkpatrick’ has come in for heavy criticism in some quarters.
-But research tells us it is still the evaluation methodology most widely used by learning professionals.
+But research tells us it is still the training evaluation methodology most widely used by learning professionals.
 Kirkpatrick is very far from being the only game in town, however.

 Almost since its inception the model has been modified, extended, revised, overhauled and tinkered around with by successive generations of learning theorists and practitioners.